Updated Monday, March 31, 2008

 ,ckqhs1YME2xL0Ub3XcWpnA/watch/9//

-The freenet site has an "Important note for first time users" which bears repeating here:When you first start Freenet your node will know very little about the network, meaning that it could take several minutes or longer to retrieve a web page.
+The web interface page has an "Important note for first time users" which bears repeating here:When you first start Freenet your node will know very little about the network, meaning that it could take several minutes or longer to retrieve a web page.
 Please be patient since Freenet will learn how to find information more effectively over time and its speed will gradually improve with use.

 What this means is that when you first start freenet, the only other nodes it knows about are the ones in the "seednodes.ref" file.
 As it runs it collects references from other nodes about still more nodes, gradually building and updating it's routing table from this information.